MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/notifications.md

 ## Send notifications using external email authentication

-Azure Active Directory (Azure AD) implements OAuth protocol for secure authentication of its users and applications.
+Microsoft Entra implements OAuth protocol for secure authentication of its users and applications.
 Here's how the connection establishes when the activity runs:

 1. Obtains user credentials from IP configuration.